antalsz/hs-to-coq/doc/source/edits.rst

   | **promote** *qualified_name* ...

 Effect:
-  ``hs-to-coq`` divides Haskell definitions into two kinds: type-level and term-level.
+  `hs-to-coq` divides Haskell definitions into two "levels": type-level and term-level.
+  Type-level definitions always appear above term-level definitions in the Coq output.
-  The ``promote`` edit "prmotes" a term-level definition to the type level.
+  The ``promote`` edit moves a term-level definition to the type level.
-  It also recursively promotes the transitive closure of all definitions on which the specified definition depends.
+  It also recursively moves the transitive closure of all definitions on which the specified definition depends.

 Examples: